sandialabs/wiretap/README.md

 ```

 > **Note**
 > Wiretap uses 2 WireGuard interfaces per node in order to safely and scalably chain together servers.
 This means your client will bind to more than one port, but only the Relay Interface port needs to be accessible by the Server.
 See the [How It Works](#how-it-works) section for details.
-Use `--simple` if your setup requires a single interface on the client
+Use `--simple` in both the `config` command and the server's `serve` command if your setup requires a single interface on the client

+> **Note**
+> The wiretap_server.conf file uses a notation unique to Wiretap.
+It cannot be used to start a wiretap server with wg-quick or other tools.

+> **Tip**
+> You can modify the AllowedIPs in the wireatp.conf file any time after generating the config files, just reload the config file with `wg-quick down/up` after making the change.
+No changes are needed on the server to update them.

 Install the resulting config either by copying and pasting the output or by importing the new `wiretap.conf` and `wiretap_relay.conf` files into WireGuard: